causeri3/fine-o-clock/ReadMe.md

 If you want to test the settings on your comupter you can go in the Simulator either
-* Trigger App Settings & click on teh buttons in teh simulator or
+* Trigger App Settings & click on the buttons in the simulator or
 * File > Edit Persistent Storage > Edit Application.Properties data